-Taking that into account, I think Revolut ought, when Mrs S attempted to make Payment 2, knowing (or strongly suspecting) that the payment was going to a cryptocurrency provider, to have provided a warning (whether automated or in some other form) that was specifically about the risk of cryptocurrency scams, given how prevalent they had become by the end of 2022.
+Taking that into account, I think Revolut ought, when Mrs B attempted to make Payment 2, knowing (or strongly suspecting) that the payment was going to a cryptocurrency provider, to have provided a warning (whether automated or in some other form) that was specifically about the risk of cryptocurrency scams, given how prevalent they had become by the end of 2022.
 In doing so, I recognise that it would be difficult for such a warning to cover off every permutation and variation of cryptocurrency scam, without significantly losing impact.

 So, at this point in time, I think that such a warning should have addressed the key risks and features of the most common cryptocurrency scams - cryptocurrency investment scams.
-The warning Revolut ought fairly and reasonably to have provided should have highlighted, in clear and understandable terms, the key features of common cryptocurrency investment scams, for example referring to: an advertisement on social media, promoted by a celebrity or public figure; an 'account manager', 'broker' or 'trader' acting on their behalf; returns that are too good to be true; the use of remote access software; and a small initial deposit which quickly increases in value.
+The warning Revolut ought fairly and reasonably to have provided should have highlighted, in clear and understandable terms, the key features of common cryptocurrency investment scams, for example referring to: an advertisement on social media, promoted by a celebrity or public figure; an 'account manager', 'broker' or 'trader' acting on their behalf; the use of remote access software and a small initial deposit which quickly increases in value.

 I recognise that a warning of that kind could not have covered off all scenarios.
-But I think it would have been a proportionate way for Revolut to minimise the risk of financial harm to Mrs S by covering the key features of scams affecting many customers but not imposing a level of friction disproportionate to the risk the payment presented.
+But I think it would have been a proportionate way for Revolut to minimise the risk of financial harm to Mrs B by covering the key features of scams affecting many customers but not imposing a level of friction disproportionate to the risk the payment presented.

-If Revolut had provided a warning of the type described, would that have prevented the losses Mrs S suffered from Payment 2?
+If Revolut had provided a warning of the type described, would that have prevented the losses Mrs B suffered from Payment 2?

 I've thought carefully about whether a specific warning covering off the key features of cryptocurrency investment scams would have likely prevented any further loss in this case.
 And on the balance of probabilities, I think it would have.
-There were several key hallmarks of common cryptocurrency investment scams present in the circumstances of Mrs S's payments, such as an advertisement on social media, which was promoted by a well-known public figure, being assisted by a broker, and being asked to download remote access software so they could help her.
+There were several key hallmarks of common cryptocurrency investment scams present in the circumstances of Mrs B's payments, such as being assisted by a broker and being asked to download remote access software so they could help her.

-I've also reviewed the written conversation between Mrs S and the scammer (though I note that Mrs S appears to have also spoken to them, not just communicated through instant messages, and I haven't heard those conversations).
-I've found nothing within those conversations that suggests Mrs S was asked, or agreed to, disregard any warning provided by Revolut.
-I've also seen no indication that Mrs S expressed mistrust of Revolut or financial firms in general.
-What I have seen is Mrs S expressing concerns to the scammer on 22 February that she'd been contacted by different people asking her to pay different amounts to release her funds.
-In one of the messages, she states that she's starting to think this is a scam.
-This conversation demonstrates that Mrs S had her own misgivings and would have been more likely to pay attention to a warning by Revolut.
+I've also reviewed the text conversation between Mrs B and the fraudsters (though I note that Mrs B appears to have also spoken to the fraudster, not just communicated by instant message, and I haven't heard those conversations).
+I've found nothing within those conversations that suggests Mrs B was asked, or agreed to, disregard any warning provided by Revolut.
+I've also seen no indication that Mrs B expressed mistrust of Revolut or financial firms in general.

-On the balance of probabilities, had Revolut provided Mrs S with an impactful warning that gave details about cryptocurrency investment scams and how she could protect herself from the risk of fraud, I believe it would have resonated with her.
+Therefore, on the balance of probabilities, had Revolut provided Mrs B with an impactful warning that gave details about cryptocurrency investment scams and how she could protect herself from the risk of fraud, I believe it would have resonated with her.
 She could have, for instance, paused and looked more closely into the broker before proceeding, as well as making further enquiries into cryptocurrency scams and whether or not the broker was regulated in the UK or abroad.
-She could have discovered that the FCA had recently published a warning about the firm in question.
-I'm satisfied that a timely warning to Mrs S from Revolut would very likely have caused her to decide not to go ahead with Payment 2.
+I'm satisfied that a timely warning to Mrs B from Revolut would very likely have caused her to decide not to go ahead with Payment 2.

-Is it fair and reasonable for Revolut to be held responsible for Mrs S's loss?
+Is it fair and reasonable for Revolut to be held responsible for consumer's loss?